Fingringhoe

-Fingringhoe is a village and civil parish in Essex, England, located five miles south-east of Colchester.
+Fingringhoe is a village and civil parish in the City of Colchester district of Essex, England.
 The centre of the village is classified as a conservation area, featuring a traditional village pond and red telephone box.
 The Roman River flows nearby before entering the River Colne.
-It has been noted frequently on lists of unusual place names.
-The village's name actually derives from its geographic circumstances: it sits at the confluence of the smaller Roman River and the River Colne.
-A "hoe" refers to a jutting out piece of land while "finger" describes an elongated finger-like land extension.
-"Ing" is a common toponym in the UK referring to "peoples".
-As such, the name refers to the "people living on the land jutting out into the river".
+The name means "hill-spur of the Fingringas", a tribal name denoting the "people who dwell on the finger of land".
+It has frequently appeared on lists of unusual place-names.
+At the 2021 census the parish had a population of 764.

 Geography

 Fingringhoe Wick

 Fingringhoe is locally known for its salt marshes, which provide habitats for many birds and salt-water animals.
 These form part of the Fingringhoe Wick Nature Reserve managed by Essex Wildlife Trust.

 History

 Roman port

 During the 1st Century AD Fingringhoe was home to a river port which serviced the nearby provincial capital of Roman Britain at Camulodunum (modern Colchester).
+Given the lack of a known road between Fingringhoe and Colchester, it is likely that seagoing vessels stopped in Fingringhoe, where their cargo was transferred to smaller riverboats.